amirkarimi/ammonite-scala-scripting-presentation/PITCHME.md

   - Enjoy doing DevOps tasks
   - Be a real DevOps
 - As a team, we can
-  - Have common language for our tools
+  - Have a common language for our tools

 ---